programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 * what version control is and why it can be useful
 * the differences between Git and GitHub
-* how to implement version control using 'GitHub Desktop,' a Graphical User Interface for GitHub.
+* how to implement version control using 'GitHub Desktop,' a Graphical User Interface for GitHub
 * be aware of other resources that will help you implement version control in your academic writing

 ## Software Requirements